Ujj1225/Paper-Pal/README.md

 - Focused Insights Extraction: The application highlights the most critical information, allowing users to quickly grasp important insights without extensive reading.
 - Expert-Level Q&A: The system answers specific questions about research papers with detailed explanations, providing users with expert-level guidance and understanding.

+## About Models/Api

+In this project, we have used two LLAMA models from Hugging face for our application and have created two api's for them.

+1. TinyLlama-1.1B-Chat-v1.0: for chat system and summarization
+2. facebook/nllb-200-distilled-600M: for translation

 ## Demo

 https://github.com/user-attachments/assets/33fcdb79-403e-47c4-b3da-e547c4c0f6e4